Kelly Brook: Reality television

 In 2007, Brook participated in the celebrity dancing competition Strictly Come Dancing on BBC1 with a dance partner Brendan Cole.
 During the TV series, her father, Kenneth Parsons, died of cancer.
 Although initially decided to continue dancing in his memory, she withdrew from the competition in week nine.
 She also competed in the Strictly Come Dancing Christmas Special 2008, dancing the Jive with Brian Fortuna, Brendan Cole having to compete with his later partner Lisa Snowdon.
 Brook and Fortuna were put into fourth place, but with the studio audience's vote, they came second to Jill Halfpenny and Darren Bennett.
 In 2008, Brook took Jennifer Ellison's place as one of the three judges on the second series of the reality TV programme Dirty Dancing: The Time of Your Life, broadcast between September and November 2008.

 In January 2009, she joined the third series of Britain's Got Talent as a fourth judge but was subsequently axed from the programme after less than a week on the panel, the producers having decided the four-judge format was "too complicated".
 Brook was billed as a guest judge in the episode in which she appeared, taped in Manchester and aired on 16 May.
 In 2013, Brook became a temporary team captain on Celebrity Juice aired on ITV2.
 She appeared in Season 9, replacing Fearne Cotton while she was on maternity leave.
 In 2016, Brook served as a team captain on the Channel 5 panel show It's Not Me, It's You.
 In 2021, Brook appeared on The Masked Dancer, masked as a Frog.
 She was the eighth celebrity to be unmasked in the semi-final.

 In 2024, Brook competed alongside her husband Jeremy Parisi on the second series of Celebrity Race Across the World.
 They ultimately finished fourth.
 In November 2025, it was announced that Brook would appear as a contestant on the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!.
+She finished the show in 9th place.